2022 Colonial Beach Fireworks Schedule:

 The show often lasts 15 - 20 minutes, capping off with a spectacular rapid-fire grand finale.
 Radio station WWER 88.1FM sometimes broadcasts patriotic music to accompany the display.

-Prime viewing areas for the show include the main beachfront and Boardwalk area, the outdoor deck at the Riverboat and High Tides restaurants, the Black Pearl Tiki Bar and along the RiverWalk and north Irving Ave.
+Prime viewing areas for the show include the main beachfront and Boardwalk areas, the outdoor deck at the Riverboat and High Tides restaurants, the Black Pearl Tiki Bar and along the RiverWalk and north Irving Ave.

 The best place by far is to watch them from a boat out on the Potomac River.
 You'll see boats start to anchor out just offshore in time for the big event.